effzehljmc/tiktok-clone/checklist/recipe_variation.md

 }
 ```

-• The best place for the “Save Variation” button is typically near where the user sees the updated, AI-generated list of ingredients/steps.
+• The best place for the "Save Variation" button is typically near where the user sees the updated, AI-generated list of ingredients/steps.
-• This approach keeps the user’s custom changes attached to the original recipe but stored separately.
+• This approach keeps the user's custom changes attached to the original recipe but stored separately.

 ---

-## 4. “Back to Original Recipe” Button
+## 4. "Back to Original Recipe" Button

-Use a simple toggle to revert the UI from the “variation” state back to showing the original.
+Use a simple toggle to revert the UI from the "variation" state back to showing the original.
 In RecipeDetails, you could have:

 ```typescript
 // Pseudocode in RecipeDetails